joinpursuit/AC3.2-BreakingSnooze/README.md

 # BreakingSnooze

-BreakingSnooze is an iOS newsreader app.
+BreakingSnooze is an iOS newsreader app that pulls from multiple new sources such as AP, Bloomberg, CNN, BuzzFeed, TechCrunch to keep you updated on the latest news.
+Users are given the ability to save their favorite articles to view later

 <img src="https://github.com/C4Q/AC3.2-BreakingSnooze/blob/master/Images/Article%20opened%20in%20WebView.png?raw=true" width="320"/>